Paying bills on time has become a challenge for many Americans, thanks to the novel coronavirus.

 Student Loan Payments

-Those paused payments count toward loan forgiveness programs, such as Public Service Loan Forgiveness, so participants in those payment plans don’t need to pay their student loan bill to continue making progress toward their forgiveness goal.
+With the CARES Act, paused student loan payments count toward loan forgiveness programs, such as Public Service Loan Forgiveness, so participants in those payment plans don’t need to pay their student loan bill to continue making progress toward their forgiveness goal.
 This is a rare case in which you shouldn’t pay your bill, even if you can afford it.